sprout-laravel/docs/configuration.md

 The config is also tagged as `config` and `sprout-config`, if you prefer to publish that way.

+## Multitenancy Config

+The first of the two config files is `multitenancy.php` which is where you configure your multitenancy implementation.
+If you've ever had to work with Laravel's `auth.php` config file, some of this may be familiar to you.

 ## Sprout Config

-The first of the two config files is `sprout.php` which contains configuration specific to the general running of Sprout itself.
+The second of the two config files is `sprout.php` which contains configuration specific to the general running of Sprout itself.
 This file has three separate config options.

 ### Enabled Hooks

-The `hooks` option within the Sprout config controls where in the lifecycle of a Laravel application Sprout should attempt to identity a tenant.
+The `hooks` option within the Sprout config controls where in the lifecycle of the Laravel application, Sprout should attempt to identity a tenant.

 ```php
 'hooks' => [